HesamKorki/Pedestrian-detection/README.md

 *Classified with the score of 0.95*

-*All the rights of this project are for Hesam Korki, and a Special thanks to Dr.Nasihatkon from KNTU*
+*All the rights of this project are reserved for Hesam Korki*

 ## **Goals**